 Analyzing Barrick Gold's Unusual Options Activity

-Barrick Gold (NYSE:GOLD) shares experienced unusual options activity on Friday.
-The stock price moved up to $21.11 following the option alert.
+Shares of Barrick Gold (NYSE:GOLD) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $21.35.

 - Sentiment: BULLISH